mgeeky/ElusiveMice/README.md

 - [SecIdiot TitanLdr](https://github.com/SecIdiot/TitanLdr) - Reflective Loader written in C and assembly for Cobalt Strike.
 Redirects DNS Beacon over DoH

+---

+### ☕ Show Support ☕

+This and other projects are outcome of sleepless nights and **plenty of hard work**.
+If you like what I do and appreciate that I always give back to the community, [Consider buying me a coffee](https://github.com/sponsors/mgeeky) _(or better a beer)_ just to say thank you! 💪

+---

 ## Author

 ```